Want More Effective Advocacy Efforts? Go Digital

 • It also provides metrics on the back end, that organizations can use to track the results of their advocacy efforts.
 “Every association has leadership they have to report to,” says Joseph.
 “This lets us say, ‘We made this investment, and here are the results.'”

 CTA has used the platform for more than 20 campaigns since it first came on board in 2013.
 One was a very complex issue around patent litigation reform.
-So far, CTA members and other interested parties have sent 7,546 messages to lawmakers; the House passed the Innovation Act by a vote of 325 to 91, and the bill is now before the Senate.
+In 2016, CTA members and other interested parties sent 7,546 messages to lawmakers; the House passed the Innovation Act by a vote of 325 to 91, and as of this writing bill was before the Senate.